rothanasoeurn/nginx-streaming-server/README.md

 ## Script

-- Chunk video to segment with FFMPEG script
+- Chunk video to segment(dash, hls) with FFMPEG script